Pre & Post-Workout Meals: Strength Training

 Whether your goal is to lose fat or to gain muscle or to look fit or if you are an athlete aiming to keep up for your performance, the first step towards achieving it starts from focusing on your Pre & post-workout meal.

-Why do we need a post-workout meal, after all, why do experts emphasise it, how does it matter whether we have it or not?
-Hang on a minute, let's go through the science behind it.
+Why do we need a post-workout meal, after all why do experts emphasise on it, how does it matter whether we have it or not?
+Hang on a minute, let’s go through the science behind it.

 Let's talk about strength training in this article.